15 Famous Churches in Barcelona Spain You Must Visit

 One of the oldest churches in Barcelona, the Basilica of Saints Justus and Pastor dates back to the 4th century.

-This Romanesque and Gothic beauty is located in the Gothic Quarter and is known for its serene atmosphere and beautiful stained glass windows.
+This Romanesque and Gothic church is located in the Gothic Quarter and is known for its peaceful atmosphere and beautiful stained glass windows.

-The choir stalls and crypt are must-sees.
-And definitely pay the few euros to take the lift up to the roof and bell tower for amazing views of the city.
+The choir stalls and crypt can be seen on the inside, and you can also pay a few euros to take the lift up to the roof and bell tower for amazing views of the city.

 9. Sant Pau del Camp